ruanmartinelli/api-starter/readme.md

 ### Requirements

-This was tested on Node.js v7.9.0 and it uses many ES7 features.
+This was tested on Node.js v7.9.0 and uses many ES7 features.

 ### Dependencies